mhowlett/ngx_stub_status_prometheus/README.md

 ## Installation

-Unfortunately nginx has no dynamic module support - modules must be compiled in.
-Fortunately, this isn't that hard and there is plenty of information out there to help you out.
+Nginx has no dynamic module support - modules must be compiled in.
+Fortunately, this isn't so hard and there is plenty of information out there to help you out.

 Also, to make things even easier, I've created:

-1. A Dockerfile / image containing an nginx binary with stub_status_prometheus compiled in, as well as a number of other commonly used modules that are not enabled by default (but which are included in the nginx builds in various distros).
+1. A Dockerfile / image containing an nginx binary with stub_status_prometheus compiled in as well as a number of other commonly used modules that are not enabled by default (but which are included in the nginx builds in various distros).

 2. A set of scripts (*.sh) I use for building nginx in the mhowlett/nginx-build-base container.
 If you want to customize the build, I recommend using these as it's quicker than building a new docker image on each iteration.

 ### Docker Image

+You can run the container like so:

+    docker run -d -p 8000:80 mhowlett/ngx_stub_status_prometheus

+This starts up nginx with a test configuration.
+If you browser to http://127.0.0.1:8000/ you should see the status information.

+To supply your own configuration, you could add a data volume at the standard config file location:

+    docker run -d -v mynginx.conf:/etc/nginx/nginx.conf mhowlett/nginx_stub_status_prometheus

+Or you could put it in a different location and specifythis as an argument:

+    docker run -d -v you-will-need-something-here mhowlett/nginx_stub_status_prometheus nginx -c /absolute/path/to/mynginx.conf

 ### Building

-A docker image (mhowlett/nginx-build-base) that provides a suitable environment and these long-winded instructions:

-There is a script included in this repo called docker-up.sh which can be used to bring up the nginx build container.
-Before you run it, you'll need to edit it to specify the absolute path of this git repository on your system.

-You'll also need to get a copy the nginx source and put it in the top level of the git repository.
-This can be done by running the script download-nginx.sh (it fetches version 1.9.3 and then un-tars it).

-Now you're ready to go.
+1. Run fetch-nginx.sh

-    ./docker-up.sh
+2. ./docker-up.sh
-    cd /repo
+3. cd /repo
-    ./build.sh

-to test:
+4. /build.sh

-    /usr/sbin/nginx -c /repo/nginx.test.conf
+5. /usr/sbin/nginx -c /repo/nginx.text.conf

-note that --with-stub-status is specified in the included build script, but it is not a pre-requisite.

 ## Usage

     stub_status_prometheus;

+note that --with-stub-status is specified in the included build script, but it is not a pre-requisite.

 Must be placed within a location section in the nginx.config. prometheus friendly status information will be provided at that location.